-- the European Union, - national authorities (countries or government agencies for example: the Republic of Singapore or the French Social Security Debt Redemption Fund CADES Caisse d'Amortissement de la Dette Sociale), regional authorities (for example: the 18 French Regions or 101 French Departments), or local authorities (for example: the Société du Grand Paris (Greater Paris Authority), Rennes Métropole, as well as the City of Stockholm and the City of Turin), member States or their central banks, - the European Central Bank, the European Investment Bank, the European Investment Fund, the European Stability Mechanism, the European Financial Stability Facility, - the central authority or central bank of a non-member country (including Norway, Switzerland, Canada, Japan, Australia and the United States) such as the US Federal Reserve (FED), - the International Monetary Fund, the International Bank for Reconstruction and Development, the Council of Europe Development Bank, the European Bank for Reconstruction and Development, the Bank for International Settlements.
+- the European Union, - state authorities (countries or government agencies for example: the French body for collecting social security contributions ACOSS or the French Social Security Debt Redemption Fund CADES Caisse d'amortissement de la dette sociale), regional authorities (for example: the 18 French Regions or 101 French Departments), or local authorities (for example: the Société du Grand Paris, Rennes Métropole, as well as the City of Stockholm and the City of Madrid), member States or their central banks. - the European Central Bank, the European Investment Bank, the European Investment Fund, the European Stability Mechanism, the European Financial Stability Facility, - the central authority or central bank of a non-member country (including Norway, Switzerland, Canada, Japan, Australia and the United States) such as the US Federal Reserve (FED), - the International Monetary Fund, the International Bank for Reconstruction and Development, the Council of Europe Development Bank, the European Bank for Reconstruction and Development, the Bank for International Settlements.